top of page

 4. View your maintenance requests

-5. Give your 30 day notice
+5. Give your 30-day notice

 Rent & Utilities

-When is rent due?
+When is the rent due?

 Rent is due on the 1st and late after the 5th.
 You can pay by money order, cashier’s check, personal check or online through your Appfolio account.